AnthonyAltieri/Bookmarx/README.md

 Contributions To This Iteration:
 Daniel Kong - Forgot Password functionality and look, email verification functionality and look, placed carot icons on the bookmark sorting.
 A lot of debugging and consulting.

-Abbas Dharamsey - Hamburger functionaility for mobile view, kicks users to login when there is no active session.
+Abbas Dharamsey - Hamburger functionaility for mobile view, logout functionality as well as kicks users to login when there is no active session.
 Helped design mobile view, data analytics.
 A lot of debugging and consulting.

 Anders Trier - Server side hosting, Nginx proxying, logging server actions, automatic re-launching of node instance on crash.
 A lot of debugging and consulting.